-The InFish Project is an international collaboration among government, universities, and non-governmental organizations, including researchers from the governmental institutions (e.g., FAO; USFWS; USFS; NINA; Embrapa; MRC; USGS Cooperative Fish and Wildlife Research Unit, Great Lakes Science Center, National Climate Change and Wildlife Science Center), various universities (Michigan State University, Carleton University, University of Florida, University of Hull, Ohio State University, University of Wisconsin-Madison), and non-governmental organizations (e.g., Fisheries Conservation Foundation; Secure Fisheries; World Fish Migration Foundation).
+The InFish Network is an international collaboration including researchers from the governmental institutions (e.g., FAO; USFWS; USFS; NINA; Embrapa; MRC; USGS Cooperative Fish and Wildlife Research Units, Great Lakes Science Center, National Climate Adaptation Science Center), various universities (e.g., Michigan State University; Carleton University; University of Florida; University of Hull; Ohio State University; University of Wisconsin-Madison), and non-governmental organizations (e.g., Fisheries Conservation Foundation; Secure Fisheries; World Fish Migration Foundation).
 Together, we tackle some of the most pressing issues facing global inland fisheries today.
 Check other sections of this website to learn more about who we are and what we do.

 To raise the global profile of inland fish to inform policy, advance conservation, and promote sustainable fisheries

 Work collectively towards global conservation and sustainable use of inland fish through informing scientifically sound management practices.

 Help inform policy relevant to inland fish and fishers

 Raise awareness of importance of inland fish and fisheries to food security, nutrition, and livelihoods and address relevant issues

 Build capacity and foster professional development within the global inland fisheries community

 To know more about our ongoing projects check here